Chassis No: WDB2010361F738813

 After the final quality control and pre-delivery inspection at the Lüneburg center, Mr. Eichler took possession of the sports saloon in July 4, 1990.

 After clocking shy of 10,000 kilometers, the Evo II was subsequently purchased by Antonio de Jesus Sousa and relocated to the city of Vila Nova de Gaia in the Northwest coast of Portugal, during the first quarter of 1993.
 We believe that the car remained with Mr. Sousa until 2015 and was enjoyed sparingly along the scenic Norte Region and the Porto District.
-During its 23 years custodianship in Portugal the Mercedes accumulated approximately 8,000 kilometers while curated in a climate controlled garage.
+During its 23 years custodianship in Portugal the Mercedes accumulated approximately 8,000 kilometers while curated in a climate controlled private garage.

 Fast forward in the year 2015 the car was exhibited by Dutch classic car dealer Auto Leitner during the leading trade fair of Techno Classica at Essen.
 By that time the Evo II has become a cult status icon and a highly coveted ‘youngtimer’ by well-heeled enthusiasts the world over.